-- To share information on OSHA's National Emphasis Programs, National Outreach Campaigns, Regulatory Agenda, occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.
+- Sharing information with members and stakeholders on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.

 - Encouraging ASSP chapters to build relationships with OSHA’s National, Regional and Area Offices to address health, safety, and whistleblower issues.